“…Unless a kernel of wheat falls to the ground and dies, it remains only a single seed. But if it dies, it produces many seeds.” —Jesus

 So, What’s Next?

-The Taylor Family will relocate to Hillsboro in the summer of 2024.
-As they arrive, they will be focused on a journey of discernment, discovery, and developing a launch team.
-Amid this process, they will gain clarity on the church model, develop a community impact strategy, choose a name for the new church, and establish a timeline for a 2025 launch.
+The Taylor Family relocated to Hillsboro in the summer of 2024.
+With their boots on the ground, they are focused on a journey of discernment, discovery, and development of a launch team.
+Amid this process, they are gaining clarity on the church model to be used, developing a community impact strategy, choosing a name for the new church, and establishing a timeline for a 2025 launch.